 New Haven Arena

-The original New Haven Arena opened in 1914 but burned down in 1924.
-The arena was re-constructed in 1927 with hockey in mind.
-Some of the hockey teams that called the New Haven arena home were the New Haven Eagles, the New Haven Blades, the New Haven Elms, and Yale University.
+The original New Haven Arena opened in 1914 but burned down in 1924 and was reconstructed in 1927 with hockey in mind.
+Some of the teams that called the New Haven arena home were the New Haven Eagles, the New Haven Blades, the New Haven Elms and Yale University.
 Besides hockey, the arena hosted nearly every major event that came through New Haven.

 Published On: December 19, 2017